The key to a data lake management and governance is metadata

 - Startups such as Trifacta and Zaloni that provide best of breed technology

 Interested in setting up a data lake for your organization?
-How about cleaning up your current data lake?
+How about cleaning up your current data lake or learning more about data lake management?
 Start by Requesting a Demo of Arena and we’ll be happy to help!

 About the Authors